sveltejs/svelte/site/content/blog/2022-01-13-accelerating-sveltes-development.md

 ## Things to watch

-SvelteKit is continuing to progress towards 1.0 and, in just the past week, we have added major features like [improved client-only rendering](https://github.com/sveltejs/kit/pull/2804) and [the ability to pass data from child components to layouts](https://github.com/sveltejs/kit/pull/3252) (e.g. to support easier management of `<meta>` tags).
-We're currently working on a number of high priority items such as adding [routing hooks](https://github.com/sveltejs/kit/pull/3293) and discussing API designs for features like streaming and file uploads.
+SvelteKit is continuing to progress towards 1.0 and, in just the past week, we have added major features like [improved client-only rendering](https://github.com/sveltejs/kit/pull/2804), [routing hooks](https://github.com/sveltejs/kit/pull/3293), and [the ability to pass data from child components to layouts](https://github.com/sveltejs/kit/pull/3252) (e.g. to support easier management of `<meta>` tags).
+We're currently working on a number of other high priority items such as discussing API designs for features like streaming and file uploads and contributing to the upcoming Vite 2.8 release.

 While a lot of effort has been going into SvelteKit recently, we continue to progress the entire ecosystem.
 [Svelte 3.46.0](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md#3460) was one of our biggest releases in awhile with two major new features added: [constants in markup](https://github.com/sveltejs/rfcs/blob/master/text/0007-markup-constants.md) and [style directives](https://github.com/sveltejs/rfcs/blob/master/text/0008-style-directives.md).